bjoerne2/social-sharing-toolkit/readme.txt

 == Screenshots ==

-1. Plugin configuration page
+1. Plugin configuration for posts and pages
-2. Without counters (Facebook demands some space)
-3. Several wide buttons
-4. Several high buttons
+2. Plugin configuration for Share Widget
+3. Plugin configuration for Follow Widget
+4. Automatic Twitter links configuration
+5. Some buttons
+6. Some other buttons

 == Upgrade Notice ==

+= 2.0.1 =

+Version 2.0.1 is a major update with more possibilities.
+You will have to reconfigure the plugin because of this (it's gotten much better, I promise).

 = 1.3.1 =